 Social media services have demonstrated the power to change opinions, and they certainly have the data and resources to identify threats.
 The thing is, they need to manage these capabilities appropriately and at scale.
 I interviewed a company last week that has a solution.Darwin Ecosystem + IBM Watson

 Darwin Ecosystem is one of a new class of companies that is artificial intelligence-centric.
-In this case, it uses the IBM Watson platform to analyze handwriting to determine personality types and changes in personality.
+In this case, it uses the IBM Watson platform to analyze writing to determine personality types and changes in personality.

 One of the interesting things it did during the last election was to analyze the candidates.
 It even created a dynamic graph so you could look at each key personality trait individually.